UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > (from `defaults`).
 {: .callout}

-## My package isn't available on the `defaults` channel!
+## My package isn't available in the `default` channels!
 What should I do?

 You may find that packages (or often more recent versions of packages!) that you need to install for your project are not available on the `defaults` channel.
 In this case you could try the